Agriscience (9-10)

 Veterinary and Animal Science is an online dual-enrollment course that covers fundamental principles of animal agriculture, including biological and scientific aspects of development, inheritance, feeding, animal products, and scope of the animal industry.

-Prerequisite: At least 2 course in one of the CTE pathways
+• Prerequisite: At least 2 course in the Veterinary and Animal Science pathway